pyrates-neuroscience/PyRates/documentation/doc/source/simple_example.rst

 It is taken from a `jupyter notebook <https://github.com/pyrates-neuroscience/PyRates/blob/master/documentation/Tutorial_PyRates_Basics.ipynb>`_, which provides detailed insight into the model and how to implement it and use it in `PyRates`.

-The following code performs a numerical integration of the evolution equations of the Jansen-Rit model over a time interval of 2 s.
+The following code performs a numerical integration of the evolution equations of the Jansen-Rit neural mass model over a time interval of 2 s.

 .. code-block::